WojciechKusa/clinical-trials/README.md

 # clinical-trials

-Parsers for clinical trials data from clinicaltrials.gov
+Set of parsers and classes for clinical trials data from [ClinicalTrials.gov](https://clinicaltrials.gov)

 ## Installation